JasonInOttawa/topstatusbar/README.md

 The main changes are:
 1. Users can configure which items to show in each of the left/centre/right areas
 2. The margins refresh if the display size changes (eg, resize window or orientation)

+Changes:
+1. Allow changes to the configuration by UI rather than file edits
+2. Factor the code to remove the huge amounts of duplication